sleep-number/testing/README.md

-## Testing displaying html files on github page
+## Displaying html files on github page

 To upload files: